remisansfamine/remisansfamine/README.md

 # Welcom to my Github page!
 I'm Rémi 🌺

 Programmer for a long time, I'm currently studying Game Programming at ISART Digital Paris.
-I have a big fondness for Engine and Rendering parts of programming (take a look to my [CPU Rasterizer](https://github.com/remisansfamine/Rasterizer) and my own Engine [Cherry Crisis]()!).
+I have a big fondness for Engine and Rendering parts of programming (take a look at my [CPU Rasterizer](https://github.com/remisansfamine/Rasterizer) and my own Engine [Cherry Crisis]()!).
 Here you will find most of my projects that I find cool to share :)

 ## Skills
 - **Languages**: C, C++, C#, GLSL, Python, bash